microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 - An Azure Subscription with the **Owner** role to create and manage the labs' resources and deploy the infrastructure as code
 - Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.DevCenter`, `Microsoft.KeyVault`, `Microsoft.ApiManagement`, `Microsoft.Web`.

-To be able to do the lab content :
+To be able to do the lab content you will also need:

 - A Github account (Free, Team or Enterprise)
-- Create a [fork][repo-fork] of the repository from the **main** branch to help you keep track of your changes
+- Create a [fork][repo-fork] of the repository from the **main** branch to help you keep track of your potential changes

 3 development options are available: